RickStrahl/BlogPosts/2018-03/A-Markdown-TagHelper-and-Parser-for-ASP.NET-Core/AMarkdownTaghelperAndParserForAspNetCore.md

 ```

 This code gets passed an empty `MarkDigPipelineBuilder` that you can use to create a custom parser pipeline with just the features you need.
 When set this configuration is used every time the Markdown parser instance is created instead of the default behavior.

+> #### Markdown Pipeline Configuration Options
+> The library also supports configuration of the Markdown pileline via configuration handler that can be set up in the `Startup.Configure` method.
+[I cover the details of configuration in my next post](https://weblog.west-wind.com/posts/2018/Apr/18/Creating-a-generic-Markdown-Page-Handler-in-ASPNET-Core#configuration-options) on the the Page Handling Markdown Middleware.

 ### Standalone Markdown Processing
 In addition to the TagHelper there's also a static class that lets you easily process Markdown in code or inside of a RazorPage, using a static `Markdown` class: